dekobok0/issuepedia/replit.md

 - ACCURATE_REVIEW: +5 points (when review aligns with consensus)
 - FIRST_PROMPT_APPROVED: +50 points
 - COMMENT_UPVOTED: +2 points
+- FORK_APPROVED: +5 points (to original author when their prompt is forked and the fork gets approved)

 **Permission Thresholds (Stack Overflow-style)**:
 - 15 reputation: Upvote privilege